The Environmental Remediation Program has been essential to repurposing the Presidio’s buildings and landscapes for park uses.

 To date, a combined 350,000 tons of landfill waste have been removed from the park.
 This work allows Presidio Trust resource specialists to restore native habitats and forest groves, and to build new trails and ball fields for the public to enjoy.
 Learn about key remediation projects that have been completed.

-The remaining remediation sites will be addressed in the next several years with input from the community.
+The remaining remediation sites will be addressed with input from the community.
 These include:

 Public Participation and the Restoration Advisory Board